oyhngithub/FB-PSNR/README.md

 # FB-PSNR
-This project is for 360 video quality metric research.
+This project is for 360 video quality metric research using point features and edge features.